Skip to content

 Recording

 • Trigger: Like an oscilloscope, recording can be started at the moment a sound volume beyond a certain Level is detected.
+This is useful when you want to automatically capture a sound exactly when you clap your hands.

 Analysis